July 27, 2021

 When this warehousing AI is plugged into both the ecommerce shop and the delivery driver’s schedule, it’s clear to see what a powerful tool you have at your disposal.

-Zendbox is the chosen ecommerce fulfilment partner for sellers of a huge range of product categories, from fragile and high value luxury items to bulky home goods and engineering components.
+Zendbox is the chosen ecommerce fulfilment partner for sellers of a huge range of products and FMCG categories, from fragile and high value luxury items to bulky home goods and engineering components.
 We process fashion, electronics, home decorative products and so much more besides, but it all comes with our high visibility AI-led solutions backing it up.

 Ecommerce retailers want to be spending their time sourcing or making new products, seeking out great deals, working on their marketing and keeping their websites running smoothly.
 The less they have to do with actually fulfilling the orders, the better.